C-65

 Annual Reporting

-Employers must submit an annual report to the Minister on the number of occurrences, resolutions, and outstanding matters within their workplace.
+Employers must submit an annual report to the Minister on the number of occurrences, resolutions, and outstanding matters.

 🎓